Cherreads

 "You mustn't forget Kitsune, I am not a human," he said, and paused.

-His eyes lingererd to hers, and she started back questioningly.
+His eyes lingererd to hers, and she stared back questioningly.

-She was about to moved back when he stopped her, his grip slightly tightened.
-After a pause he pulled her closer to him.
-A gasp escaping, her heart now racing.
+The words startled her as she moved back when his grip on her hand slightly tightened.
+After a pause he pulled her closer to him, any resistance in her gone.
+A light gasp escaping, her heart now racing.
 His grip was firm but at the same time gentle.
 His eyes, however, seemed to look into a distance beyond her.
 Their faces were so close that she felt his breath, and lips graze.

 The roll of bandage on her hand then dropped and he jerked back letting her go.